nanvenomous/tex/readme.md

 ## tex

-`tex` is a code context manager for getting code into AI (right now local ollama)
+`tex` is a code context manager for ollama

 ## Install
 ```bash